crazy-max/docker-matomo/README.md

 database = 14
 ```

 In case you are using queued tracking: Make sure to configure a different database!
-Otherwise queued requests will be flushed.
+Otherwise queued requests will
+be flushed.

 ### Plugins

-If you are on a [HA environment](https://matomo.org/faq/new-to-piwik/faq_134/), there is no need to set `multi_server_environment = 1` in your config.<br />
+If you are on a [HA environment](https://matomo.org/faq/new-to-piwik/faq_134/), there is no need to set
-[matomo_watch_plugins](rootfs/usr/local/bin/matomo_watch_plugins) script will take care of plugins synchronization from `/data/plugins/` to `/var/www/plugins/`.
+`multi_server_environment = 1` in your config.

 ## How can I help?